 Potable Water - According to the criteria in the Impact Evaluation Report, the development will generate the need for approximately 9,100 gallons of potable water per day (GPD).
-The City Water Plant is expandable to 15 MGD (Million Gallons per Day).
 The plant's current capacity is 9 MGD.
 The City's current demand is about 6 MGD.
 There is sufficient capacity to maintain the proposed development.
-The developer will be required to pay the City approximately \$400,470.60 in water impact fees as required by Section 30-247 through Section 30-260 of the Code of Ordinances.
+The developer will be required to pay the City approximately \$324,270.29 in water impact fees after credit for existing use.

 Wastewater - The City has a Large User Agreement with City of Hollywood and several other communities for wastewater treatment.
 According to the applicant, the wastewater demand for the project is 47,360 GPD.
 There is sufficient capacity to provide for the proposed development.
-The developer will be required to pay the City approximately \$514,085.26 in sewer impact fees.
+The developer will be required to pay the City approximately \$414,898.20 in sewer impact fees after credit for existing use.

-In addition, the City requested the services of Hazen and Sawyer, the City's waste water consultant to determine the impact of the proposed development to the wastewater infrastructure owned and operated by the City.
-The results of the Modeling Study determined the development would impact Lift Stations No. 7 and No .8.
-The applicant will be required to pay towards upgrades to the affected lift stations in the amount of \$2,164,586.00
+In addition, the City requested the services of Hazen and Sawyer, the City's wastewater consultant to determine the impact of the proposed development to the wastewater infrastructure owned and operated by the City.
+The results of the Modeling Study determined the development would impact Lift Stations No. 7 and No.8.
+The applicant will be required to pay towards upgrades to the affected lift stations.
+The preliminary estimate of the cost is \$1,817,199.00.

 Water and waste water impact fees are estimates and are payable per Section 30-253 when the building permit is issued or when a request for capacity is made.
+Payment for lift station and force main upgrades pro-rata is also an estimate.

 Transportation System - The applicant was required to submit a Traffic Study (TIA) pursuant to Section 32-788 (g) for an analysis of the impact of the development as related to current and projected roadway usage and design capacities.
-The City's traffic consultant for this project Kittelson and Associates (KIA), reviewed the Study.
-According to the consultant, the proposed use would generate 142 AM Peak Hour trips and 132 PM Peak Hour trips.
+The City's traffic consultant for this project Kittelson and Associates (KAI), reviewed the Study.
+According to the consultant, the proposed use would generate 58 AM Peak Hour trips and 119 PM Peak Hour trips.
 The City is within a designated Urban Infill Area, therefore, new development is exempt from roadway concurrency review in order to encourage urban infill and redevelopment.
 The City may approve development regardless of traffic congestion, but does not preclude the City from requiring mitigation deemed appropriate, including improvements necessary for safe and adequate access to the site or to improve general transportation operations that will serve the development.
 The applicant is also required to mitigate for traffic and transportation costs as set forth by Section 32-794.
-The City's transportation fee is approximately \$192,116.00.
+The City's transportation fee is approximately \$170,143.00.

-KIA has recommended acceptance of the TIA with conditions as specified in the Conclusions/Recommendation section of this report.
-The revised TIA submitted May 24, 2016 did not incorporate all responses requested by the Consultant.
-KIA has recommended the applicant provide a revised TIA with the requested information prior to execution of the Development

-Agreement for acceptance and concurrence.
+KAI has recommended acceptance of the TIA with conditions as specified in the Conclusions/Recommendation section of this report.
+Although, the applicant has agreed to comply with transportation-related improvements in principle, the latest revised TIA submitted in August, 2016 did not incorporate all responses requested by the Consultant.
+KIA has recommended the applicant provide a formal revised or supplemental submission with the requested information prior to execution of the Development Agreement for acceptance and concurrence.
 The City reserves the right to submit further comments once a complete revised TIA report is submitted.